uaanchorage/GSoC/README.md

 **Current Status:** Because of the variability in abundance in multiple species in the mixed sample of genomes, it is hard to design a theoretically solid algorithm to rectify the error in the sample and assemble it accurately.
 The low abundance species in the mixed sample are often wrongly classified as error if we use a traditional/existing algorithms that can rectify the error in a single species’ whole genome sequence.
 For the similar reason, the existing metagenomic assemblers are perform sub-optimally.
 Further, the existing software are limited in terms of their data handling capability.
 Most of them are capable to operate in a single node only.
 So, their data nailing is severely limited by the RAM available in one node.
 Also the time consumed for large datasets are often unreasonable.

 **Expected Outcomes:** In this project, we will address the first two steps in metagenomic analysis i.e., error correction and assembly which are paramount for any downstream project.
-Metagenomic data is often large in size spanning to hundreds of gigabytes to terabyte scale.
-Our motivation is to develop distributed, HPC compatible solution for metagenomic error correction and assembly
+Metagenomic data is often large in size, spanning to hundreds of gigabytes to terabyte scale.
+Our motivation is to develop distributed, an HPC-compatible solution for metagenomic error correction and assembly.

 (1) We are looking for working solutions (a solid algorithm and its implementation) for metagenomic error correction and assembly.
 The solutions should be theoretically justifiable and/or biologically meaningful.
 (2) The algorithm and the software implementation for both error correction and assembly should be distributed in nature.
-(3) We are open for AI/ML-enabled solutions but that is not a requirement.
+(3) We are open for AI/ML-enabled solutions, but that is not a requirement.
 (4) GPU-enabled solutions are also encouraged but, it’s also not a requirement.

 **Required Skills:** Python and experience with Deep Neural Networks